alexandrainst/danlp/README.md

 - :traffic_light: An attempt to access fairness in sentiment models  through a synthetic test will be added as an example in a Jupyter notebook

-- :paw_prints: Spacy models for sentiment trained using hard distill from BERT
+- :paw_prints: Improving spaCy ner model using hard distil of Bert Ner